Clare, voted SA’s Top Tourism Town

 For lunch Watervale is the perfect place.
 For something lighter try the Watervale General Store, a menu brimming with local favourites.
 If you are keen for a longer lunch, experience the sumptuous degustation menu of the Watervale Hotel.

 John Ainsworth Horrocks was a famous English explorer and one of Clare Valley’s first European settlers.
 At Penwortham you can visit to the cottage he built in 1839 - making it the oldest stone building in the region.
 Here delve into a unique collection of books and photos that tell the story of the local area.
 At historic St Mark’s Church, visit Horrocks’ final, and somewhat unusual, resting place.

 Continue your journey through Spring Gully Conservation Park, stretching your legs along one of the park’s picturesque walking trails.
 Be sure to pack a camera to capture the breathtaking views!

 In the evening, back in Clare, experience some real local favourites.
-Enjoy pre-dinner cocktails at vibrant rooftop bar Seed Clare Valley, then stroll to Umbria Rustic Italian for authentic Italian cuisine and a superb Clare Valley wine selection.
+Stroll to Ragu & Co for authentic Italian cuisine and a superb Clare Valley wine selection.

 Day 2: Bicycle Adventure